 Chiara Casoli (Fondazione Eni Enrico Mattei); Riccardo Lucchetti (Deparment of Economic and Social Sciences, Università Politecnica delle Marche)

 Cointegration, Dynamic Factor Models, P-T decomposition, Commodity prices co-movement

-In this article, we propose a cointegration-based Permanent-Transitory decomposition for non-stationary Dynamic Factor Models.
+We propose a cointegration-based Permanent-Transitory decomposition for nonstationary dynamic factor models (DFMs).
 Our methodology exploits the cointegration relations among the observable variables and assumes they are driven by a common and an idiosyncratic component.
-The common component is further split into a long-term non-stationary part and a short-term stationary one.
-A Monte Carlo experiment shows that taking into account the cointegration structure in the DFM leads to a much better reconstruction of the space spanned by the factors, with respect to the most standard technique of applying a factor model in differenced systems.
-Finally, an application of our procedure to a set of different commodity prices allows to analyse the comovement among different markets.
-We find that commodity prices move together due to long-term common forces and that the trend for most primary good prices is declining, whereas metals and energy ones exhibit an upward or at least stable pattern since the 2000s.
+The common component is further split into a long-term nonstationary and a short-term stationary part.
+A Monte Carlo experiment shows that incorporating the cointegration structure into the DFM leads to a better reconstruction of the space spanned by the factors, compared to the most standard technique of applying a factor model in differenced systems.
+We apply our procedure to a set of commodity prices to analyse the co-movement among different markets and find that commodity prices move together mostly due to long-term common forces; while the trend for the prices of most primary goods is declining, metals and energy exhibit an upward or at least stable pattern since the 2000s.